 We inspect trees for health and risk, and for other reasons detailed below.
 We do not do tree work.
 If we suggest pruning or other services during our evaluation of your tree(s), we will recommend a tree service that meets all of our high standards for expertise, quality, and safety.

-Here's Peter drilling our southern red oak tree.
+Here's Peter Resistograph testing our southern red oak tree.
 Fortunately, the tree is solid!

 Our area of expertise is residential properties.
 Our customers include: